 Local food production is low due to lack of knowledge and quality inputs (seeds).
 Much of the basic food needs to be imported and has unaffordable prices for the population.
 This makes life difficult in rural areas, creating a situation of permanent food insecurity.

-The poorest farmers live in a situation of absolute precariousness, without access to what is the basis of agriculture, its starting point, quality seeds.
+The poorest farmers live in a situation of absolute precariousness, without access to what is the basis of agriculture: quality seeds.

 “Sementes do Planalto”, the beginning of the change

-To change this, we have set up the community “quality seeds banks”, which allows small farmers to access quality seeds at an affordable cost.
-These warehouses are located in the same cooperatives and small farmers become seed producers.
+To change this, we have set up community “quality seeds banks”, which allow small farmers to access quality seeds at an affordable price.
+These warehouses are located in the same cooperatives and also help small farmers become seed producers.

 In addition, we have created Sementes do Planalto, a brand that will enable producers to sell these quality seeds and become suppliers, for their own country.

-The change has been immediate, now they produce 30% more in each harvest, being able to ensure their own food.
-And we have introduced seeds from other foods like soybeans, diversifying their diet so that malnutrition among children disappears.
+The change has been immediate, now they produce 30% more in each harvest, being able to produce their own food.
+And we have introduced more varieties of seeds, like soybeans, diversifying their diet so that malnutrition among children disappears.